Grants and Scholarships

 - Susquehanna University Grants: This program of institutional financial aid is funded by the university and awarded on the basis of financial need.

-- University Assistantships: Five new students receive these awards, which include a professional work experience (10 hours a week on average) with a member of the university faculty or administrative staff acting as a mentor.
+- University Assistantships: These awards include a professional work experience (10 hours a week on average) with a member of the university faculty or administrative staff acting as a mentor.
 Renewable annually.

-- Valedictorian/Salutatorian Scholarships: These are awarded to students who rank first or second in their high school classes in a demanding academic program.
+- Valedictorian/Salutatorian Scholarships: These awards are given to students who rank first or second in their high school classes in a demanding academic program.

-- Degenstein Scholarships: The Charles B. Degenstein Scholars Program provides annual scholarships to exceptionally able new students intending to major or minor in programs within Susquehanna’s Sigmund Weis School of Business.
+- Degenstein Scholarships: The Charles B. Degenstein Scholars Program provides annual scholarships to exceptionally able new students.
+Preference is given to students intending to major or minor in programs within Susquehanna's Sigmund Weis School of Business.
 Renewable annually.

 - Presidential Scholarships: These scholarships, renewable annually, are awarded on a competitive basis to new students who have demonstrated superior academic achievement and personal promise.

-- Alumni Scholarships: Awards of $2,000 annually are available each year to first-time enrolling children, stepchildren or grandchildren of alumni of the university.
+- Alumni Scholarships: Five awards of $2,500 annually are available each year to first-time enrolling children, stepchildren or grandchildren of alumni of the university.
+Recipients are selected by the Alumni Association Executive Board.
 Renewable for a total of eight semesters.

 - Richard R. Green Memorial Scholarships: Awarded to academically talented students to create a more diverse student body, these scholarships depend on academic ability and financial need.
 Renewable annually.

-- The Lawrence M. and Louise Kresge Isaacs Endowment for Music: This endowment provides up to $20,000 annually to an outstanding music major on the basis of an audition with the music faculty and demonstrated academic achievement.
+- The Lawrence M. and Louise Kresge Isaacs Endowment for Music: This endowment provides a $12,500 award to an outstanding music major on the basis of an audition with the music faculty and demonstrated academic achievement.
 Renewable.

 - Dean's Scholarships: Awarded in recognition of strong academic achievement combined with outstanding extracurricular achievement, leadership or volunteer service, these awards are renewable annually.

-- Transfer Student Scholarships: Awarded to students transferring to Susquehanna, these renewable awards range up to $15,000 annually.
-Recipients are chosen on the basis of outstanding academic achievement at the collegiate level.
+- Transfer Student Scholarships: Awarded to students transferring to Susquehanna, these renewable awards range from $7,500 to $10,000 annually.
+Recipients are chosen on the basis of outstanding academic achievement.

 - Susquehanna International Student Scholarships: Awarded to international students on the basis of academic ability and potential for contribution to campus life, these scholarships are renewable on an annual basis.

-- Tuition Exchange: Susquehanna participates in this program along with more than 400 other (mostly) private colleges and universities.
-Through tuition exchange, children of employees at participating institutions may be eligible to receive a partial tuition waiver at Susquehanna.
-If either parent is a full-time faculty or staff member at a four-year college or university, the student should contact the school’s human resources office for further information about eligibility.
+- Tuition Exchange: Susquehanna participates in this program along with more than 400 other private colleges and universities.
+Through Tuition Exchange, children of employees at participating institutions may be eligible to receive a partial tuition waiver at Susquehanna.
+If either parent is a full-time faculty or staff member at a four-year college or university, the student should contact the school's personnel office for further information about eligibility.
 Five new scholarships are available each year.

 - Ministerial Grants: Dependent children of ordained Lutheran clergy are awarded $2,500 per year regardless of need.
 Those who demonstrate need are also considered for other types of financial aid.

 Other Endowed and Restricted Awards.
-Interest income from the university’s endowment provides other grants and loans for Susquehanna students.
+Interest income from the university's endowment provides other grants and loans for Susquehanna students.
 These funds are thoughtfully and generously provided by alumni and other friends of the university.
-Unless otherwise indicated, all awards are based on demonstrated need, in combination with other criteria, as listed in the university catalog, and are awarded through the Office of Financial Aid.
+Unless otherwise indicated, all awards are based on demonstrated need, in combination with other criteria, as listed, and are awarded through the Office of Financial Aid.